Frogvall/aspnetcore-exceptionhandler/README.md

 When initializing the exception mapper, there are some options you can pass in.
 Those are:

 - `ServiceName`: Setting this option will override the default service name that will be added to the respond message.
 By default the entry assembly name will be chosen, but there are cases where this is not the correct name.
 When running in AWS Lambda for example, the default name would be "LambdaExecutor".
-- `RespondWithDeveloperContext`: A boolean descibing wether the developer context should be written in the respons.
+- `RespondWithDeveloperContext`: A boolean descibing wether the developer context should be written in the response.
 This is handy for example in local development, but not recommended in production.
 This could for example be set to `IHostEnvironment.IsDevelopment()`.
 The default is `false`.

 ## Api error